NORAD And The UFO Smokescreen

-However, four years later, the term was used again.
+Four years later, the issue of “Uncorrelated Events” and “Uncorrelated Event Reports” came up again.
 On August the 27th, 1998, Robert Todd submitted an FOI request to SPACECOM for various records.
 In it, he asked for a search of NORAD/SPACECOM Command Directors Logs for:

 “...entries therein pertaining to Unidentified Flying Objects (UFOs), Fireballs, Meteors, Unknown Event Reports (UER), and Uncorrelated Targets (UCT)…”

 On the 22nd of Feburary, 1999, Todd was sent a reply from SPACECOM’s Colonel Rodney S. Lusey.
 The Command Directors Log entries that Robert Todd had asked for were totally denied.
+There was no correction of Todd's terminology, so one wonders if the terms “Uncorrelated Events” or “Uncorrelated Event Reports” are distinct from “Uncorrelated Targets”.
+Either way, SPACECOM kept whatever documentation they had classified.
 I have imaged Page 1 of the FOI reply to Todd below.

 To sum up, during a four year period we see official correspondence involving both Walter Webb and Robert Todd that uses the terms “Uncorrelated Event Reports” and “Unknown Event Reports”.
-Both are abbreviated to “UER”.
 As I alluded to above, we cannot find anything in any SPACECOM or NORAD doctrine on these terms.
-So we do not know the validity of the information beyond what I have highlighted.
+So we do not know the validity or importance of the information beyond what I have highlighted.

 It is also worth noting that in the above mentioned reply letter to Todd, Col. Rodney S. Lusey partially released a copy of a special SPACECOM regulation titled “USR 55-20, Warning Verification of Hostile Space Events”.
 Researcher David Charmichael and I recently secured a copy of this publication through the US Strategic Command (STRATCOM) in the hope it related to unknown objects in space.
 Promulgated on the 31st of January 1990, and classified SECRET, the first page states: